Test elements in equal characteristic semianalytic algebras: Preliminaries

 \begin{rmk} Suppose that $\cR$ is affine over a noetherian complete local ring.
 Then $\cR$ may be written as $\cA[\seq{z}{n}]/I$, where $\cA$ is regular local domain.
 Then $\cR$ is equiheight if and only if all minimal primes of $I$ have the same height, independent of the choice of presentation, by \cref{pre-cor-EquiHeightJustified}. \end{rmk}

-We next study the equiheight property under various kinds of ring extensions. \begin{lem} Let $\cA$ be a universally catenary noetherian local ring.
-If a domain $\cS$ over $\cA$ is an algebraic extension of a domain $\cR$ affine over $\cA$, then $\ddim_{\cA}(\cS)=\ddim_{\cA}(\cR)$.
+We next study the equiheight property under various kinds of ring extensions. \begin{lem} Assume that $\cA$ is universally catenary and $\cR$ is domain.
+If a domain $\cS$ over $\cA$ is an algebraic extension of $\cR$, then $\ddim_{\cA}(\cS)=\ddim_{\cA}(\cR)$.
 If $\cS$ is module-finite over $\cR$, $\dim(\cS)=\dim(\cR)$ as well. \end{lem} \begin{proof} The second part is a standard fact.
 The first part follows from the second bullet point of \cref{pre-defn-PrimeStructureInR}, since $\overline{\cA}$ and the transcendence degree do not change. \end{proof}

-\begin{prop} Let $\cA$ be a universally catenary noetherian local ring.
+\begin{prop} Assume that $\cA$ is universally catenary.
 If $\cR$ is reduced and equiheight over $\cA$ , then so is every module-finite extension $\cS$ that is torsion-free over $\cR$ in the sense that nonzerodivisors in $\cR$ are nonzerodivisors in $\cS$ (this condition holds if $\cS$ is $\cR$-flat). \end{prop} \begin{proof} For any minimal prime $\mfq$ of $\cS$, the retraction $\mfp$ in $\cR$ is also a minimal prime.
 If not, $\mfp$ must contain a nonzerodivisor in $\cR$, which is also a nonzerodivisor in $\cS$.
 Then $\mfq$ cannot be minimal.
 Then $\cS/\mfq$ is a module-finite extension of $\cR/\mfp$, and by \cref{pre-lem-AlgExtDomain}, $\ddim_{\cA}(\cS/\mfq)=\ddim_{\cA}(\cR/\mfp)$ is independent of $\mfq$. \end{proof}